 You can communicate easily and spontaneously and can summarize information.
 You can also easily understand nearly anything you encounter.

 Canadian Language Benchmarks are primarily used to assess the French and English skills of prospective immigrants to Canada.
 However, the helpful category breakdowns and self-assessment can help you get a better idea of what level you’re at in any language.

 Canadian Language Benchmarks features 12 numbered levels divided between three stages.
 Like with the ACTFL Guidelines, under this classification system, you may very well be at different levels for reading, speaking, writing and listening.

 Unlike with the other classification systems on this list, the levels aren’t named or sub-divided into standard levels.
-The criteria for each skill and level are separated into their own documents at the links below:

 To assess your level based on these standards, all you have to do is review “Can Do Statements.”
 When you click on the page for a specific level, you’ll see four icons that correspond to the four skills—each one will take you to a PDF with Can Do Statements and examples with images.
 If you find you answer “yes” to all the statements on the first level, try moving on to the second level.
 Once you can no longer say “yes,” you’ll know your level.

 Depending on your level of proficiency, you may want to try estimating a better starting point.
 If you feel like you’re already at a moderately good level of communication and understanding (or higher) you may want to start around Level 5 or 6 and gauge things from there.